KhongKevin/sentiment-web-app/README.md

 The Machine Learning Model will be operated off of a Flask Backend with Python and will be implemented with a RESTful API.
 The specific model is TBD with a pretrained model as a base/placeholder and a custom model hopefully in the workings.

+## Setup Run

+Need to start the python backend server first, then connect to the react front end second python backend address is defined in package.json as https://localhost:5000/ react front end is defined as http://localhost:3000/

 ## Programs/libraries needed to install for development
 - Tortoise Git
 - Git
 - Visual Studio Code
 - javascript/react
 - material ui

 ## Debugging